tbrlpld/lpld-io/README.md

 When you do that, it should automatically set the `DATABASE_URL` environment variable.
 The app settings are configured to then use the connection defined in the `DATABASE_URL` environment variable.
 This is done with the `dj-database-url` package.

+### Transition to Fly.io

+Because Heroku is stopping it's free tier I won't be able to run a staging server for this app anymore.
+Therefore, I am going to transition hosting from Heroku to Fly.io.
+I am mostly following [this article](https://usher.dev/posts/wagtail-on-flyio/part-5/).